tidal stream image

 Tidal Energy Generation From The Tides

 Tidal energy is created by the movement of the oceans tides as they move around the planet.
-The intensity of the sea water as it rises and falls is a form of kinetic energy which we can use to drive underwater turbines.
-Since the movement of the tides are predictable and constant, thanks to the moons gravitational forces.
+The ocean’s tides are a predictable and powerful force, offering a perfect source of renewable energy.
+The intensity of the sea water as it rises and falls is a form of kinetic energy which can be used to drive underwater turbines placed within strong tidal currents.

 As we all know from our science lessons, tides are caused by the gravitational forces pulling upon the Earth by both the sun and the moon.
 As both the sun and moon’s elliptical orbits vary around our planet, the gravitational forces of the two cause our seas and oceans to rise and fall in a continuous and predictable manner.